therizhao/rizhao-blog/README.md

 - [x] Fix window not found error in production
 - [x] Remove social tags in seo component
-- [x] Add bubbles for don't forget to dream
+- [x] Add bubbles for living in the moment
 - [x] Update content for homepage
   - [x] Rewrite skills
 - [x] Fix the next button in blog-post